darakuneko/gpk-utility/README.md

 Notified when the GPK Utility is inactive.
 - **Haptic Feedback Notifications**: Enable/disable haptic feedback notifications for Pomodoro phase changes.

+Enable or disable haptic notifications when the Pomodoro phase changes.
+During **Break** and **Long Break**, the notification will be active for 30 seconds.
+While the notification is active, tap operations on the trackpad will be disabled.
+Double-tap the trackpad to dismiss the notification.

 On supported devices, certain LEDs will light up according to the device status (only when in `solid_color` mode).

 Work - RED